AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

 >title="Select an existing audience"
 >abstract="TBC"

-Here is how you select an existing audience.
+This section explains how to select an existing audience, when defining the target population of an email delivery.
+If you want to create a new audience, refer to this [section](segment-builder.md).

 1. In the delivery creation assistant, click the **[!UICONTROL Select audience]** button.